JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p4-advanced-lane-finding/carnd-advanced-lane-lines/writeup-template.md

 # Unwarp an image using the perspective(img, M, img_size, flags=cv2.INTER_LINEAR)
 cv2.warpPerspective(img, M, img_size, flags=cv2.INTER_LINEAR)
 ```
-The second and forth column in the image grid below show the output of applying a perspective transform.
+The second and fourth column in the image grid below show the output of applying a perspective transform.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p4-advanced-lane-finding/carnd-advanced-lane-lines/write-up-images/perspectives.JPG)

 The function that is responsible for performing this perspective transform on all images is located in cell block `Image Pipeline Functions`, lines `86-92`.

 ### Polynomial Fit of Lane Lines
 In order to perform a polynomial fit of the lane line pixels, an binary image mask is used to gather pixel indices of all non-zero pixel values for each lane line.
 This is performed using a Sliding Window approach, where a defined window or rectangle slides around the image 'looking' for pixel values that are non-zero within its boundary.
-The window precedes to follow the lane's pixels in the image.
+The window proceeds to follow the lane's pixels in the image.

-After finding the left and right pixels' indices `leftx, lefty, rightx, righty` that denote the presence of a lane line, the numpy function `polyfit` is used to fit a second-order polynomial function to those respective lane line pixels.
+After finding the left and right pixels' indices `leftx, lefty, rightx, righty` that denote the presence of a lane line, the NumPy function `polyfit` is used to fit a second-order polynomial function to those respective lane line pixels.
 ```python
 np.polyfit(lefty, leftx, 2)
 np.polyfit(righty, rightx, 2)